-David founded Price Benowitz LLP with the goal of assembling a team of aggressive defense attorneys committed to doing whatever it takes to achieve the best possible result for their clients.
-At the firm, David has represented clients from a wide array of high-profile white collar and criminal matters including CEOs, federal government contractors, and financial service executives and employees, and business owners.
+David founded Price Benowitz with the goal of assembling a team of aggressive defense attorneys committed to achieving the best possible results for their clients.
+At the firm, David represents clients in a wide array of high-profile white collar and criminal investigations and prosecutions.
+His clients include CEOs, federal government contractors, financial service executives and employees, and business owners.

-David is the only Washington, D.C. criminal defense attorney to be certified as a Criminal Trial Advocate by the National Board of Trial Advocacy.
-He is also an Executive Committee member of the Top 100 Trial Lawyers of all National Trial Lawyers.
-David has achieved Martindale-Hubbell’s highest AV Preeminent Rating, a perfect 10/10 by AVVO, and has been recognized as a “Super Lawyer” ever since 2013.
+David is a current faculty member at Harvard Law School’s renowned Trial Advocacy Workshop.
+He is the only Washington, DC criminal defense attorney to be certified as a Criminal Trial Advocate by the National Board of Trial Advocacy.
+David is an Executive Committee member of the National Trial Lawyers – Top 100.
+He has achieved Martindale-Hubbell’s highest AV Preeminent Rating, a rating of 10/10 by AVVO, and has been recognized as a Super Lawyer since 2013.
 From 2013-2014, David was Co-Chair of the Steering Committee for the Criminal Law and Individual Rights Section of the DC Bar.

-David received his undergraduate degree from the University of Pennsylvania in 1991, graduating with cum laude distinction.
-He went on to graduate from the George Washington School of Law at the top of his class, where he was also a member of the George Washington Law Review, the Moot Court Board, and the DC Law Students in Court Program.
-In 2006, David continued his education in trial law at Temple University’s Beasley School of Law where he received his LL.M. in Trial Advocacy.
+David received his undergraduate degree from the University of Pennsylvania in 1991, graduating cum laude.
+He went on to graduate from the George Washington University Law School near the top of his class, where he was also a member of the George Washington Law Review, the Moot Court Board, and the DC Law Students in Court Program.
+In 2006, David continued his education at Temple University’s Beasley School of Law, where he received his LL.M. in Trial Advocacy.